Luk-kar/Resize-Elements-PS-toolset/docs/How_to_make_own_module.md

 9. In module: **_../executeScript/NameOfModule/Name of module - functions.jsx_**"

-   You add functions which would be **used for all your modules**
+   You add functions that would be **used for all your modules**

-   _Check following examples to implement your solution:_
+   _Check the following examples to implement your solution:_

    - 2^n canvas - functions.jsx
    - Add canvas - functions.jsx